Flag of Franconia: Flag dispute

-With the introduction of Franconia Day there has been pressure to fly the Franconian flag on public buildings.
+With the introduction of Franconia Day, there has been pressure to fly the Franconian flag on public buildings.
 But because it is not a state flag, this request was refused by the Bavarian state parliament, the Landtag.
 However, the constitutional committee of the Landtag decided in 2012 that the flag could be hoisted for advertising purposes on public buildings alongside the flag of Germany, the Bavarian state flag and the flag of Europe, because the state was neither able nor permitted to make a ruling.

 There were more arguments over the flags on Nuremberg Castle.
 In 2008 a Bavarian flag was hoisted on the castle for the first time.
 This was taken as an affront by many of the locals.
-SPD members of parliament demanded that the Free State also displayed the Franconian flag on the castle.
+SPD members of parliament demanded that the Free State also display the Franconian flag on the castle.
 This demand was rejected, however, by the Bavarian Interior Minister, Joachim Herrmann.
-In summer 2009 Lord Mayor Ulrich Maly escalated the flag dispute but allowing the Nuremberg municipal flag to be raised alongside the German and Bavarian flags.
+In the summer of 2009, Lord Mayor Ulrich Maly escalated the flag dispute by allowing the Nuremberg municipal flag to be raised alongside the German and Bavarian flags.
 Because it is also red and white, the version without the city coat of arms resembles the Franconian flag.
-Including the requisite additional eight-metre-high flagpole the cost came to €25,000.
+Including the requisite additional eight-metre-high flagpole, the cost came to €25,000.
 In summer 2012 the flags were changed again: on the palas, the main building of the castle, the German flag was replaced by a Bavarian flag.
-On the flagpole where this Bavarian flag had hitherto been hoisted (the Heidenturm tower) a Franconian flag was now displayed.
+On the flagpole where this Bavarian flag had hitherto been hoisted (the Heidenturm tower), a Franconian flag was now displayed.
 The flag of Germany now fluttered on a pole erected for it in the open.

 The Franconian flag is also used as a symbol by the Franconia football team.